 When students are learning to program in introductory computer science (CS) courses, many struggle to apply the foundational concepts.
-Cay Horstmann, CS professor at SJSU, wanted to help students practice programming on their own so they could improve their skills more quickly.
-Unfortunately since coding problems were often reused year after year, students could easily look up the solutions online.
+Cay Horstmann, CS professor at SJSU, wanted to help students practise programming on their own so that they could improve their skills more quickly.
+Unfortunately since coding problems were often re-used year after year, students could easily look up the solutions online.
 Professor Horstmann needed a way to provide more practice without making it easy to see the answers.

 'On Sunday night when students are working on their homework, there might be 20 virtual machines running, so as the workload changes, machines automatically spin up and down.'Cay Horstmann, Computer Science Professor, San José State University

 Creating a system for students to teach themselves has become more important as students from non-CS fields, such as biology and law, become interested in programming as a way to help with their research or become more productive.
 Programming is no longer simply for aspiring developers.

 'CS departments need to prepare for this shift in appetite for programming skills,' says Horstmann.
 'General students are taking computer science classes to help them be more effective in their own field.
 Since there’s a shortage of CS instructors, students need to be able to learn through a self-taught practice.'

 Cay heard about the Google Cloud Education Grants programme through the Special Interest Group on Computer Science Education (SIGCSE) and applied for a research grant to receive free Google Cloud credits.
 He was awarded the credits to use for any Google Cloud product.
 He used the tools to develop the autograder, CodeCheck, with hundreds of exercises for students to practise programming.